-Aberdeen v Celtic
+Celtic move nine clear after late win at Aberdeen

 Post update

 Attempt blocked.
-Matt O'Riley (Celtic) left footed shot from outside the box is blocked.
-Assisted by Daizen Maeda.
+James Forrest (Celtic) right footed shot from outside the box is blocked.
+Assisted by Callum McGregor.

 Post update